Canon 1300D vs Sony A5000

 Review summary: Canon 1300D vs Sony A5000

 So how do things add up?
-Is the Canon 1300D better than the Sony A5000 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1300D or the Sony A5000 – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 461k dots).

 - Longer lasting: Can take more shots (500 versus 420) on a single battery charge.